 This is the mini seafood pancake.
 If I can recall, there was prawns, scallops and squid inside.
-It is best to eat them with the Thai chili sauce.
+It is best to eat them with the Thai chilli sauce.

 These are the Thai sausages.
 Be careful if you can’t handle the spicy food because it is really spicy and burns your tongue!

-Here are various grilled squid with different shapes and sizes to choose from and topped with chili sauce.
+Here are grilled squids with different shapes and sizes to choose from and topped with chilli sauce.

-And finally a mango blended with several mixture of ingredients inside to cool down our burning tongues.
+And finally, a mango blended with several mixtures of ingredients inside to cool down our burning tongues.

 All in all, I enjoyed going around the Phuket Old Town!
 Although it was really tiring as we walked non-stop but it was worth our painful legs and feet as everything that we see excite us every time.